JingMa87/Java/README.md

 - Calculator App: Developed a calculator in Java including all the basic arithmetic operations
 - HR Management App: Developed an app in Java that lets you add, delete, view and save employee info
-- MarkovTextGenerator: Wrote a program to generate random text based on an input text.